International Commodities Market Fluctuates, Global Slowdown Impending

-Mexico’s steel metal market recently saw a slowdown, leading experts to believe that Mexico’s industrial metal market may soon turn bearish.
+Mexico’s steel metal market recently saw a slowdown on metal prices, leading experts to believe that Mexico’s industrial metal market may soon turn bearish.
 Flat steel prices, along with long steel prices, have been dropping over the past several weeks.
 In fact, Mexico’s steel prices have been in steady decline since April.
 However, in mid-May, prices dropped sharply and remain bearish.
 This is a dramatic change from March of 2022, when Mexico’s steel metal market was following an unquestionably-bullish path.

 Experts note that the Mexican metals industry has not seen such erratic fluctuations since the end of 2020.
 Recently, Banxico, one of Mexico’s benchmark banks, increased national interest rates.
 Like the US, this was an attempt to stifle dramatic inflation rates.
 Indeed, steep inflation has plagued the US and Mexican metal markets all year.
 With a looming recession in the US, increasing steel exports from Mexico may not be possible.